cjsg/fast-pytorch-loader/README.md

 # Fast LMDB-file based image(net) loaders for PyTorch

 This repo provides fast pytorch-friendly loaders for ImageNet, based on LMDB files.
-It is based on the tensorpack.dataflow package and inspired by [this](https://github.com/AnjieCheng/Fast-ImageNet-Dataloader) github repo.
+It is inspired by the tensorpack.dataflow package and by [this](https://github.com/AnjieCheng/Fast-ImageNet-Dataloader) github repo.
 But the solution proposed ended up being closer to the one from the